matiaspakua/tech.notes.io/pages/books/book_extreme_programming_explained.md

 3. It is the one change you have control over.
 First develop your skills, then put then into service.
 Leading by example is a powerful form of leadership.
 4. <mark style="background: #FFF3A3A6;">Choosing a Coach. just because you understand the words doesn't mean you understand.</mark>

+## 21 Purity

+1. The values, principles, and practices are there to provide guidance, challenge and accountability.

 ---
 # References